mattpetters/checklist-app/README.md

+## TODO

+- 8 items, more $
+- Folders $
+- One step at a time
+- Three options each page
+- previous, complete, next
+- Complete
+- List of all the steps (summary with completion flag)
+- Details about steps

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).